 LI systems are recommended to be securely protected and any attack attempts should be logged.
 The accesses to any target list or LI functions, or to LI administrative system, are recommended to be isolated from the other network management and supervision.
 Secured access based control or ID based access control to LI system is recommended.

-By bilateral agreement the security of the negotiated delivery mechanism from the CSP to the LEA is to be specified.
+By bilateral agreement the security of the negotiated Delivery mechanism from the CSP to the LEA is to be specified.

 The CSP is recommended to ensure the highest level of security of LI system if only part of the infrastructure (physical and virtual) is owned and/or managed by the CSP.
 This for example applies if a CSP does not manage all slices and to the degree of control of ownership is with partners or third parties.